danignz/app2/README.md

-# App name
+# QuizzesAndMentors

 ## Description

-This is a project developed by XXX and YYY as the project for the second module at Ironhack.
-The application...
+This is a project developed by Daniel Gonzalez and Elisa Bascón as the project for the second module at Ironhack.
+The application is a game that allows users to learn through taking quizzes on the topics they want to improve.
+You can also contact with the users community to receive or provide help according to your degree of knowledge.
+Play, learn and mentor others!

 ---